 Tareq A. Ramadan

-Tareq is an adjunct interdisciplinary professor who has taught eight different courses in Anthropology and Middle Eastern, Arab and Islamic history, culture, civilization, and contemporary society over the past 15 years, including the following courses at Wayne State:
+Tareq is an adjunct interdisciplinary professor of Anthropology and Near Eastern Studies who has taught eight different courses over the past 17 years, including the following:

 Moreover, he has published various pieces on contemporary Middle Eastern political issues and historical topics focusing on the early Islamic world and has also traveled across the Middle East, including participating in archaeological projects in Jordan.